 The history of a breed can often give you insight into what you can expect from them as a family dog.
 Let’s see how the breed stories compare for the German Shepherd vs Labrador Retriever.

 German Shepherd History

 Originally bred in Germany in the 1800s, the German Shepherd was a combination of the best sheep herding dog from each German district.

-In World War I, the German Shepherd was used to deliver supplies to the German soldiers.
+In WWI, the German Shepherd was used to deliver supplies to the German soldiers.
 Ultimately, this association with the German Nation resulted in a huge decline in popularity during and immediately after the war.